BC Parks Foundation

 Everyone who lives in or visits B.C. has the good fortune to breathe clean air, drink fresh water, be in ancient forests and see wildlife in its natural habitat.
 In our parks and protected areas, you can still experience the source of genuine well-being – the untamed magic of life.

 For many British Columbians, parks are home to happy memories and fulfilling experiences.
 Walking, camping, skiing, canoeing, riding, biking, climbing, fishing, swimming, recharging and connecting with yourself, friends and family.
-For First Nations people, the connection to indigenous protected areas are especially long and deep.
-As Haisla elder Cecil Paul says, “these are not just places.
+For First Nations people, the connection to Indigenous protected areas are especially long and deep.
+As Haisla elder Cecil Paul says, “These are not just places.
 Our stories are embedded in these places and we couldn’t survive without them.
 They contain all our wisdom for living.”

 British Columbians are very proud of our incredible natural wealth.
 Whether it’s by enjoying nature by getting outdoors or just being happy knowing such magnificent and rare places still exist in the world, we all uphold these places as our common treasure.
 While most provinces and states require entrance passes or parking fees, B.C.’s parks are free for everyone to visit.
 That is pretty rare these days!